apache/echarts-doc/en/api/action.md

 Shows tooltip.

-There are two usages as followed.
+There are several usages as followed.

 1 Display tooltip at certain position relative to container.
 If it cannot be displayed at the specified location, then it is invalid.
 ```js